HannaMussa/task_manager/README.md

 `python manage.py runserver`
 6. Open your browser and click the link displayed in the terminal to access the app.

+## Forking

+Forking allows you to create a personal copy of the project:

+1. Navigate to the task_manager
+ repository.

+2. Click Fork, then click create a new fork.

+3. Name your forked repository and click Create fork.

+The forked repository will now appear in your GitHub account.

+### Acknowledgements

+I am grateful to my tutor, Robert Thompson, and my mentor, Richard Wells, for their continued support and guidance during this project.

 # pending:
 - User Stories